AnnaVargova/AutomationShield_wiki/OptoShield.md

 ![scheme](https://user-images.githubusercontent.com/18485913/57755559-814cca00-76f1-11e9-8bfa-f4fed6276e9b.png)

+The current to both the main LED **D1** and its external duplicate **D2** is limited by series resistors **R3** and **R4**.
+The value of these resistors has been chosen so as to create a maximum brightness that is within the sensing range of the LDR.
+Both LED are connected to digital output **D3** of the MCU, therefore the brightness of the external LED copies that of the main one.

+The main LDR acting as a sensor **LDR1** is connected to the **A1** analog input of the MCU through a voltage divider configuration using resistor **R1**.
+Its value has been chosen to increase the resolution at the output measurement when combined with the brightness of the LED.
+This is repeated for the external sensor with **LDR2** and **R2** connected to the input **A2**.
+Finally, the potentiometer is connected to the **A0** input of the MCU, while the power LED with its series resistor is omitted from the scheme.

 ## <a name="parts"/>Parts

 To make an OptoShield either on a PCB or on a breadboard you will need the following parts or their similar equivalents: